discopop-project/discopop/README.md

 DiscoPoP is an open-source tool that helps software developers parallelize their programs with threads.
 It is a joint project of Technical University of Darmstadt and Iowa State University.

 In a nutshell, DiscoPoP performs the following steps:
-* detects parts of the code (computational units or CUs) with little to no internal parallelization potential,
+* detect parts of the code (computational units or CUs) with little to no internal parallelization potential,
-* finds data dependences among them,
+* find data dependences among them,
-* identifies parallel patterns which can be used to parallelize a code region,
+* identifie parallel patterns that can be used to parallelize a code region,
-* and finally suggests corresponding OpenMP parallelization constructs and clauses to programmers.
+* and finally suggest corresponding OpenMP parallelization constructs and clauses to programmers.

 A more comprehensive overview of DiscoPoP can be found on our [project website](http://www.discopop.org/).